Health Library

 Pancreatic Cancer Treatment (PDQ®): Treatment - Patient Information [NCI]

-Pancreatic cancer is a disease in which malignant (cancer) cells form in the tissues of the pancreas.
+Pancreatic cancer is a type of cancer that forms in the tissues of the pancreas.
 The pancreas is a gland about 6 inches long that is shaped like a thin pear lying on its side.
-The wider end of the pancreas is called the head, the middle section is called the body, and the narrow end is called the...
+The wider end of the pancreas is called the head, the middle section is called the body, and the narrow end is called the tail.
+The pancreas lies...

 Pancreatic Neuroendocrine Tumors (Islet Cell Tumors) Treatment (PDQ®): Treatment - Patient Information [NCI]